logsem/melocoton/README.md

 - `EmbedC` (Fig 8) is `combined_embed_c` in `combined/rules.v`

 Section 4.2:
+- The definition of the GC token is in `interop/gctoken.v`

 - Rules of Fig 9 are formulated in Coq as rules of the form "Ψ |- p : Π";
   they desugar to the rules given in the paper.